marselgray/weatherapp/README.md

 # Weather Fetcher

 This weather app allows a user to input any city and nation and then render from the  API at Open Weather Map the current conditions.
-Built using React

 Built using React.